Air Integrated Dive Computer or Not?

-A lot of divers have very different opinions for whether to use an air integrated dive computer.
+A lot of divers have very different opinions on whether to use an air integrated dive computer.
 Should you use one then the next question is whether you want the integration with a hose or hoseless.

 Let’s have a look at the different options below and get into the advantages and disadvantages of having an air integrated scuba computer.